spring-projects/spring-amqp-samples/README.md

 The Stocks sample is also a web application.
 You should be able to run it in your IDE, e.g. if you imported the project into STS (or Eclipse with Maven support) you can drag it onto a server, or use `Run As...->On Server`.
 From the command line you can use

     $ mvn jetty:run

 The web UI is designed like the swing client - it has a ticker table that updates every second (if there is any new data), and an order entry form.
 The `QuoteController` manages the interaction between the browser and the application and between the application and the AMQP broker.

+## RabbitMQ Tutorials

+Spring Boot versions of the [6 standard RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html) are provided in `rabbitmq-tutorials`.

+## Spring Boot Applications

+Several Spring Boot applications are also provided, with names `spring-rabbit-...`.
+Explore their individual READMEs for more information.

 # Contributing to Spring AMQP Samples